chalk-ai/examples/09_github_actions/README.md

 Step: https://github.com/chalk-ai/cli-action

 ## 2. Deploy with Chalk
-Deploy to Chalk (either as a preview deployment or to production)
+Deploy to Chalk (either as a preview deployment or to production).

 **[2_deploy_with_chalk.yaml](2_deploy_with_chalk.yaml)**